ahamedamansoor/coder-pod/COMP_JS_STRUC.md

 - Avoid unnecessary `<h1>` headings inside playground demos (e.g., “Comment Styles”) unless they add real instructional value; use concise titles or omit entirely.
 - Use consistent padding, spacing, and borders so embedded previews feel structured and aligned with surrounding UI.
 - Prefer light, friendly accent colors with clear contrast in both light and dark modes.
+- In decision diagrams/flows, use action-forward phrasing (e.g., “Need index + control? → Reach for for”, “Value-only, readable? → Grab for...of”, “Need early exit? → Pick for/while; skip forEach”) to keep guidance skimmable and engaging.
+- Pair decision steps with tiny inline code snippets that prove the choice (e.g., `for (let i = 0; i < arr.length; i++)`, `for (const item of items)`, `if (!ready) break;`) instead of plain text lists.
+- For each topic, include at least one canonical snippet that shows the core syntax plus key attributes/parameters (e.g., functions with `name`, `params`, `return`; loops with `init/condition/increment`; conditionals with `if/else if/else`; DOM examples with `defer`, `type`, or relevant attributes).
+Make the example runnable and minimal.
+- **CRITICAL: Expand snippets vertically with blank lines between statements** - Use `<pre>` blocks with template literals, not complex inline JSX with spans.
+- Add explicit inputs/outputs or comments (e.g., `add(2,3) // 5`, `console.log(result) // Output: 10`) so learners see cause-and-effect at a glance.
+- Avoid overly terse one-liners when clarity suffers - break code into multiple lines with proper spacing.
+- Show complete examples: variable declarations → function calls → console.log → comments with expected output.

 ---